* Unless noted, sport is offered for both men's and women's

 ** V - Varsity & JV - Junior Varsity

 To be eligible for tryouts, practice, or participation in interscholastic athletic contests, a player must meet all North Carolina High School Athletic Association (NCHSAA) and Wake County Public School System (WCPSS) eligibility requirements and policies:

-- Must not participate if he/she becomes 19 years of age on or before August 31, 2015.
+- Must not participate if he/she becomes 19 years of age on or before August 31 of the current school year.

 - WCPSS requires students to be in attendance 85% of the previous semester.

 - WCPSS requires the athlete to be present the entire day in order to participate in activities or practices.